Western use of the swastika in the early 20th century: Ireland

 Ancient swastikas are found sparingly throughout Ireland, starting in the 5th-7th centuries AD.

 In Dublin, Ireland, a laundry company known as the Swastika Laundry existed for many years in Dartry and Ballsbridge (both on the river Dodder) on the south side of the city.
 It was founded in 1888 as the Dublin Laundry Company.
 Upon the outbreak of World War II in 1939, the company's customers were concerned about the company's name.
 Accordingly, it was changed to "Swastika Laundry (1912) Ltd".
 The company's fleet of electric delivery vans were red, and featured a black swastika on a white background.

-The business started in the early 20th century and continued up until recent times.
+The business started in 1912 and continued up until 1987.
 The Laundry's tall chimneystack was emblazoned with a large white swastika, a protected structure, which was clearly visible from the surrounding streets.
 The name and logo eventually disappeared when the laundry was absorbed into the Spring Grove company.

 In his Irisches Tagebuch (Irish Journal), the future Nobel Laureate, Heinrich Böll writes about a year spent living in the west of Ireland in the 1950s.
 While in Dublin before heading to Co.
 Mayo, he: